-For further information, contact the Disability Resource Center, 1000 Hensley Creek Road, Ukiah, CA 95482 or by telephone (707) 468-3031 (voice) or (707) 468-3179 (TTY).
+For further information, contact the Disability Resource Center at (707) 468-3031 or email adiebold@ mendocino.edu.

 12. Distance Education

 Online Distance Education credit courses provide students an opportunity to complete a course on their own time, usually at home or in the College Learning Centers.
 The courses are academically equivalent to the same courses taught on campus but require a greater amount of independent study and commitment by the student.